Reading: Understanding Text Structure

 Purpose: To add another similar idea or piece of supporting information.

-Example: "Learning English is important for finding a job in tourism.
-Furthermore, it allows you to enjoy movies and music from around the world."
+"Learning English is important for tourism jobs.
+Furthermore, it allows you to enjoy movies from around the world."

 Markers: However, On the other hand, Nevertheless